JosiahWI/sandblox-client/README.md

 # Project

-This repository is for the Marketplace, for the Qub³d Engine Group
+The Client for the Qub³d Engine!
+Launched by the launcher, playing games, created by the community

 ## Authors